 The MU-MIMO allocation of 996-tone RU and puncured 484+242-tone MRU is allowed in an OFDMA transmission when the bandwidth of the PPDU is 160 MHz.

-The MU-MIMO allocation of 2x996-tone RU, puncured 996+484-tone MRU, puncured 2x996+484-tone MRU and puncured 3x996-tone MRU is allowed in an OFDMA transmission when the bandwidth of the PPDU is 320 MHz.
+The MU-MIMO allocation of 2x996-tone RU, puncured 996+484-tone MRU, puncured 2x996+484-tone MRU, and puncured 3x996-tone MRU is allowed in an OFDMA transmission when the bandwidth of the PPDU is 320 MHz.

 For an MU-MIMO allocation of RU and MRU sizes as defined in 38.3.15.9.3 in an OFDMA transmission, the dynamic split of User fields between UHR-SIG content channel 1 and UHR-SIG content channel 2 is decided by the AP (on a per case basis) and signalled by the AP using the RU Allocation subfields in each UHR-SIG content channel.
 The dynamic split of User fields can be different in each 80 MHz frequency subblock if the bandwidth of the PPDU is greater than or equal to 160 MHz.